gansheer/camel-dashboard-operator/README.md

 ### Application level

-You can add an annotation to the `App` resource, `camel.apache.org/polling-interval-seconds` with the value you want.
+You can add an annotation to the `Deployment` resource, `camel.apache.org/polling-interval-seconds` with the value you want.

 NOTE: although this configuration will only affect the single application, consider the right balance to avoid affecting the application performances.